-Similar to other European countries, M&A transactions in Italy may be categorized as follows:
+Like other European countries, M&A transactions in Italy may be categorised as follows:

-- (1) share/quota deals;
+- a) share/quota deals;

-- (2) asset deals, which can be further sub-divided into the following main two deal structures
+- b) asset deals, which can be further sub-divided into the following main two deal structures:

-- (A) purchase and sale of assets;
+- i. purchase and sale of assets;

-- (B) contribution of assets;
+- ii. contribution of assets; and

-- (3) mergers and de-mergers.
+- c) mergers and demergers.